SModelS/smodels/smodels-database/README.rst

 Once the fastlim folders have been added to the database, SModelS auto-detects fastlim results and issues an acknowledgement.

+As mentioned above, from `SModelS v1.1.3 <https://github.com/SModelS/smodels/releases>`_ onwards it is also possible to directly download the database binary file using the URLs provided in the `releases page <https://github.com/SModelS/smodels-database-release/releases>`_ .
+Separate URLs are provided for the database including the Fastlim maps, so the user can choose which database to use.

-When using these results, please properly cite the fastlim paper; for convenience, a bibtex file is provided in the smodels-fastlim tarball.
+When using fastlim results, please properly cite the fastlim paper; for convenience, a bibtex file is provided in the smodels-fastlim tarball.